 mvc Academic Senate Constitution

-Preamble: We, the Faculty of Moreno Valley College, Riverside Community College District (RCCD), do hereby establish the Moreno Valley College Academic Senate to represent the Faculty of Moreno Valley College in accordance with the mission of Moreno Valley College and of the RCCD.
+Preamble: We the Faculty of Moreno Valley College do hereby establish the Moreno Valley College Academic Senate to represent the Faculty of Moreno Valley College in accordance with the missions of Moreno Valley College and of the Riverside Community College District.

 - Curriculum, including establishing prerequisites and placing courses within disciplines;

 - Degree and certificate patterns;

 - Standards or policies regarding student preparation and success;

 - District and college governance structures, as related to faculty roles;

 - Faculty roles and involvement in accreditation processes, including self-study and annual reports;

 - Processes for institutional planning and budget development; and